granttremblay/Tremblay2018_Code/README.md

 * `retrieve_[alma/muse]_data.[py/sh]` | Hopefully self-explanatory.
 If you run into trouble with these, the data is, frankly, just as easily accessible from the [ALMA](http://almascience.nrao.edu/aq/) and [ESO](http://archive.eso.org/cms.html) archives.
 Both datasets are totally public.

 * `alma_reduce_data.py` | Script to reduce the raw ASDMs (which you download using `retrieve_alma_data.py`) to calibrated measurement sets.
 These scripts must be run with [CASA] version 4.1, in order to ensure complete reproduction of the data cubes presented in this paper (although later versions of CASA will very likely also work, absent this guarantee).
 This script also calls `alma_fluxcal_data.py`.

-* `alma_make_cubes.py` | This script will convert a calibrated measurement set ()

-First, you must obtain the raw data (which will be delivered in ASDM format) from the [ALMA Science Archive] (search for Project Code 2012.1.00988.S).
-You may then create data products by running `reduction_script.py` and `make_cubes.py` (in that order).
-Note that running the reduction script will take roughly 24 hours on a reasonably high-end workstation with 64 GB of RAM and a 12 core processor.
+Note that running the reduction script will take roughly 12 hours on a reasonably high-end workstation with 64 GB of RAM and a 12 core processor.
 Machines with fewer cores and/or ram may take (much) longer.

+* `alma_make_cubes.py` | This script image calibrated measurement set (generated with `alma_reduce_data.py`), and create (e.g.) moment maps, a FITS cube of the CO(2-1) and continuum data, etc. Hopefully self-explanatory.

+I have also included a few other scripts of marginal usefulness.
+They're some odds-n-ends left over from a now very old search for recombination lines, self-calibration of the data using its own continuum, etc. These in principle will work, but have not been super well commented, so your mileage may vary.
+I'm certainly happy to answer any questions you might have (see below for my email). x

 #### Analysis Codes